jaimin-marfatia/Mini-Projects/README.md

 # Mini-Projects
-This repository contains the collection of small / mini projects
+This repository contains the collection of small/mini projects